smaret/thindisk/README.md

 ========

-`thindisk` is a simple Python program to compute the line emission from a geometrically thin and optically thick protoplanetary disk.
+`thindisk` is a simple Python program to compute the line emission from a geometrically thin protoplanetary disk.
 It creates a datacube in FITS format that can be processed in a data reduction package (such as GILDAS) to produce synthetic images and visibilities.
 These synthetic data can be compared with observations to determine the properties (e.g. central mass or inclination) of an observed disk.

-The disk is assumed to be in Keplerian rotation a radius lower than the centrifugal radius (which can be set to a large value, for a purely Keplerian disk), and in infall plus rotation beyond the centrifugal radius.
+The disk is assumed to be in Keplerian rotation a radius lower than the centrifugal radius (which can be set to a large value, for a purely Keplerian disk), and in infall with rotation beyond the centrifugal radius.

 Input file